 Once a week, dinners are prepared using traditional cooking methods.
 A motu, a stone oven heated by fire, draws out unique flavours in your food that you won’t forget.
 It’s the best way to enjoy fresh ingredients like seafood, sweet potato and cassava, which are wrapped and roasted in banana leaves.

 The double barrier reef system and its complex marine life make the lagoon an outstanding spot for scuba diving and snorkelling.
-As a bonus, there are typically few tourists here other than the guests of Uepi Island Resort or Marovo Sea Lodge.
+As a bonus, there are typically few tourists here other than the guests.

 Peter Joseph WWII Museum